Wei2624/Wei2624.github.io/_MachineLearning/sv_regularization_model_selection.md

 # 3 Bayesian Statistics and regularization

-In the previous sectiosn, we talk about the maximum likelihood (ML) algorithm to fit model parameters as:
+In the previous section, we talk about the maximum likelihood (ML) algorithm to fit model parameters as:

 $$\theta_{ML} = \arg\max\prod_{i=1}^m p(y^{(i)}\lvert x^{(i)},\theta)$$